harsh2602/Studymate/README.md

 # Studymate

-This repository contains all relevant files related to Studymate, the final design project for General Assembly UX Desgin Project.
+This repository contains all relevant files related to Studymate, the final design project for General Assembly UX Design Project.